hummusonrails/personal-site/src/posts/2023-01-02-high-level-to-rust-part-2.md

 assert_eq!(result, 3);
 ```

 In the above example, we use the `asm!` macro to execute some inline assembly code that adds two numbers and stores the result in a variable.

-An even more practical example with using inline assembly could be reading the exact time stamp counter on the machine itself.
-The time stamp counter is a hardware counter that goes forward in a constant rate and can be used as a high-resolution timer.
-With using inline assembly we can directly access this hardware time from our code in Rust!
+An even more practical example of using inline assembly could be reading the exact time stamp counter (TSC) on the machine itself.
+The time stamp counter is a hardware counter that goes forward at a constant rate and can be used as a high-resolution timer.
+By using inline assembly we can directly access this hardware time from our code in Rust!

 ```rust
 let result: u32;